Midget White Turkey

 Seasonal gourmet grocery that specializes in locally grown, Certified Organic & Naturally grown produce, dairy, fruits, breads & meats.
 Specialty plant nursery that only stocks California Natives, Antique Flowers & Certified Organic Vegetable & Herbal Plants.
 Seasonal fresh cut herbs & Greens. (more...)

-2019 Fall/Winter CSA Shares Are Now Available We are a group of small farmers that raise organic vegetables and fruit for our growing CSA program and farmers markets.
+CSA Shares Are Always Available We are a group of small farmers that raise organic vegetables and fruit for our growing CSA program.
 We are a 52 week a year CSA.
-Order by text or phone by Thursday and you can enjoy organic produce this weekend!
+Sign up at our online store by Tuesday and enjoy organic produce this weekend!
 Our weekly program runs year round, join anytime. (more...)